activeadmin/activeadmin/README.md

 guide][contributing] is a good place to start.
 If you have questions, feel free to ask.

-If you want to contribute economically, you can help funding the project through a [Tidelift subscription][tidelift].
+If you want to support us financially, you can help fund the project through a [Tidelift subscription][tidelift].
 By buying a Tidelift subscription you make sure your whole dependency stack is properly maintained, while also getting a comprenhensive view of outdated dependencies, new releases, security